-Clicking on at the bottom right of either the Plot Properties or Plot X-Axis Properties dialog brings up the Plot Style dialog (not shown).
+Clicking on at the bottom right of the Plot Properties dialog brings up the Plot Style dialog (not shown).
 This contains controls for selecting the color of the plot frame, as well as the label associated with the X axis.
-Clicking on at the bottom right of this dialog returns to either the Plot Properties or Plot X-Axis Properties dialog.
+Clicking on at the bottom right of this dialog returns to the Plot Properties dialog.